Eva Kaili: Arrest and corruption charges

+EU budget scandal charges

+In April 2023, Politico reported that Kaili was facing an additional criminal investigation over whether she and her former parliamentary assistants allegedly faked missions, trips and documents in order to get reimbursements or travel abroad at the expense of the European Union budget.
+Kaili was also being investigated for allegedly withholding parts of the salaries of her then-accredited parliamentary assistants.
+In February 2024, the European Parliament removed Kaili's immunity as Member of the European Parliament (MEP), sending the file of the case for investigation to the relevant Greek authorities, who are responsible for assessing whether she misused from €120,000 to €150,000 in the scheme.
+Kaili denies all charges.

 Controversies inside PASOK

 Even before her arrest, Kaili was a controversial figure inside the Panhellenic Socialist Movement (PASOK), since she had regularly distanced herself from PASOK and adopted positions similar to those of Greek conservative parties.
 Following her arrest, PASOK president Nikos Androulakis described her as "a Trojan horse of New Democracy", and announced that she would not be a candidate for PASOK again.

 In 2021 she was rumoured to plan a bid for the presidency of PASOK.

 Personal life

-Kaili and her partner Francesco Giorgi, a 35-year-old parliamentary assistant, have a daughter born in 2021.
+Kaili and her partner Francesco Giorgi, a former parliamentary assistant, have a daughter born in 2021.